caddyserver/website/src/docs/markdown/metrics.md

 ...
 ```

-There are a number of metrics you'll see, that broadly fall under 3 categories:
+There are a number of metrics you'll see, that broadly fall under 4 categories:

 - Runtime metrics
 - Admin API metrics
 - HTTP Middleware metrics
+- Reverse proxy metrics

 ### Runtime metrics